HOGENT-frontendweb/frontendweb-cursus/3-react_router/index.md

 import { StrictMode } from 'react';
 import { createRoot } from 'react-dom/client';
 import App from './App.jsx';
+import { createBrowserRouter } from 'react-router';
-import { createBrowserRouter, RouterProvider } from 'react-router-dom';
+import { RouterProvider } from 'react-router/dom';
 import TransactionList from './pages/transactions/TransactionList';
 import PlacesList from './pages/places/PlacesList';
 import NotFound from './pages/NotFound';